ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 In XFCE particularly, I have also had issues with tapping to click and long-pressing to right-click.

-### Ubuntu 20.10
+### Ubuntu 21.10, 21.04 & 20.10

-Ubuntu 20.10 is a more recent release than the recommended version, 20.04.1.
+These are more recent releases than the recommended LTS version, 20.04.3.
 However, 20.10 seems to have a regression in terms of its support for Bay Trail tablets in the installer, and it does not correctly set up 32-bit EFI and grub.
 If you install from an Ubuntu 20.10 image, you will likely find that you can't boot into your new installation without a lot of hassle.

-For this reason I don't recommend using it yet.
-If you'd like to use 20.10, the recommended approach is to do this as an in-place upgrade *after* a normal install of 20.04.1 following the instructions above.
+These versions also include an kernel version 5.13 or above that has [a bug preventing sound from working](https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410) on the Linx 1010B.
+Even the 20.04 LTS that I recommend will offer you to update from 5.11 to 5.13; I don't recommend doing this unless you don't need sound support on your tablet.

 ### Ubuntu 20.04

-I have tested Ubuntu 20.04.1 and found it to be working very well, as documented above.
+I have tested Ubuntu 20.04.1 and 20.04.3 and found them to be working very well, as documented above.
 However, back before the ".1" update when using the base Ubuntu 20.04, a couple of people posted in the comments below about being unable to boot from USB after installation.
-We never got to the bottom of this, so for now I would not recommend going back to 20.04.
+We never got to the bottom of this, so for now I would not recommend going back to the base 20.04.

 ### Linux Mint 20.1

-Mint 20.1 installs almost as well as the recommended Ubuntu 20.04.1, using the 32-bit EFI boot file trick.
+Mint 20.1 installs almost as well as the recommended Ubuntu 20.04.3, using the 32-bit EFI boot file trick.
 There are two caveats:

 1. While Ubuntu Live USB automatically boots into "Try Ubuntu" after a few seconds, Mint does not.
 You'll therefore need a physical keyboard (just to press Enter once during first boot!)
 If that's not possible for you, you can work around it by opening `<usb stick>:\boot\grub\grub.cfg` on the computer you used to make it, and add the line `GRUB_TIMEOUT=5`.
 2. See the note above on [Other Desktop Environments](#otherdes) regarding Cinnamon and MATE.